A Gown’s Journey to the Spotlight

 The longer gathered strips were then joined with the godets and sewn together to the openings of the outer skirt, finishing the entire overlay.
 As for the ruffles on the hem of the gown, I used nineteen or twenty strips, roughly thirteen inches long, which would bring the sweep (circumference of a hemline) to about twenty feet.
 A fact I tried not to think about when I was gathering and sewing it, because then I would have started freaking out.

 At last, it was time to add the finishing touch: the trim.
 As costumers, we all know that’s what truly brings a piece to life.
 Rhinestone trim was carefully sewn into gathers at the neckline and at the skirt seamline to add a romantic sparkle.
-The final embellishment at the center bust was the hardest to decide on.
+The final embellishment at the center bust took several days of brainstorming and was the hardest to decide on.
 Several options were considered, but none captured the designer’s vision.
-In the end, as is often the case, it was a passing thought Tiffany had that turned out to be the perfect choice.
+In the end, as is often the case, it was a random passing thought Tiffany had that turned out to be the perfect choice.

 Ultimately, creating this gorgeous gown wasn’t just the fulfillment of a dream.
 It was a powerful reminder of how far I’ve come in my craft, in my career, and how much more I am capable of.
 These fabrics are famously challenging to work with, yet to my surprise, they came together with absolute ease.
 There's no clear way to measure growth in a creative field, but making this became proof of the countless hours, dedication, and passion I’ve poured into my work.
 It reminded me not only of the progress I’ve made, but of the skill I now proudly own.